Buffing and Polishing— Looking to the Future

 Robots can be configured with combinations of belt polishing as well as buffing stands.
 Installed with magazines, they can run unattended for entire shifts.
 Equipped with lengthy belts and large diameter buffing wheels, changeovers due to consumable wear are minimal.
 Electronically controlled sensing systems that measure wear of consumables lead to greater accuracy as well as easier programming for operators.

-Manufacturers have now begun to equip the robot with multiple work holding fixtures—leading to a more productive robotic cell.
+Manufacturers have now begun to equip the robot with multiple workholding fixtures, leading to a more productive robotic cell.
 In the past, a robot would typically process one piece at a time.
-Now a single robot can process multiple pieces in one clamping operation—thus leading to a “happy medium” when compared to more productive rotary or in line systems.
+Now a single robot can process multiple pieces in one clamping operation, thus leading to a “happy medium” when compared with more-productive rotary or in-line systems.

 The key to a successful robot polishing or buffing system is in the integration of the robot itself to the polishing units.
 These units must have compliance.
 Simply placing a robot in front of a polishing stand will yield disappointing results.

 Hybrid Robotic/Rotary System.
-This type of equipment couples the potential high productivity of a rotary table concept, with the flexibility of multi-axis heads placed around the rotary table.
-These can be configured from 1–12 station systems.
+This type of equipment couples the potential high productivity of a rotary table concept with the flexibility of multi-axis heads placed around the rotary table.
+These can be configured from one- to 12-station systems.

-Both flexibility as well productivity are offered via 3–4 axis programmable heads coupled with an indexing rotary table..
-Options include automatic tool (buff) change, on the fly part/program change, and a host of other possibilities.
+Both flexibility and productivity are offered via three- to four-axis programmable heads coupled with an indexing rotary table.
+Options include automatic tool (buff) change, on-the-fly part/program change and a host of other possibilities.

-A good example of this type of system in use would be a wheel, cookware, or lighting manufacturer.
+A good example of this type of system in use would be by a wheel, cookware or lighting manufacturer.
 In the past, these items were typically processed on rotary tables, which were comprised of many stations.
-While highly productive when running—downtime due to changeovers is extremely high.
-A robotic cell offers extremely high flexibility, but is simply not as productive as a rotary system.
+While highly productive when running, downtime due to changeovers is extremely high.
+A robotic cell offers extremely high flexibility but is simply not as productive as a rotary system.
 This is where a hybrid robotic/indexing table can pay huge dividends.

 The previously mentioned systems are examples of the many types of systems currently available, and may or may not fit your method of manufacturing.
 The point is not to recommend any one type of system, but rather to encourage you to explore the possibilities available—after all, your competitors are.

-In the last year or so, I have personally found my share of customers who are bringing more and more production back to North America realizing that the logistics, long lead times, and inconsistent qualities coming from abroad are having an impact on customers’ bottom lines.
-Thus my earlier point about keeping an open mind and still making it a priority to “remember” how to manufacture here in the U.S. Those who choose to look and invest in the future are the ones who will realize a quicker return to profitability once the cycle turns.
+I have personally found my share of customers who are bringing more and more production back to North America realizing that the logistics, long lead times and inconsistent qualities coming from abroad are having an impact on customers’ bottom lines.
+Thus, my earlier point about keeping an open mind and still making it a priority to “remember” how to manufacture here in the U.S. Those who choose to look and invest in the future are the ones who will realize a quicker return to profitability once the cycle turns.

-In the cookware and sink fields we have customers who can now change over from a traditional “abrasive ground finish” to a newer “euro-style” finish in a matter of minutes, not days and weeks as in the past.
-Using the same machine, simply by changing media and programming.
+In the cookware and sink fields, we have customers who can now change over from a traditional “abrasive ground finish” to a newer “euro-style” finish in a matter of minutes, not days and weeks as in the past.
+This is done using the same machine, simply by changing media and programming.